South Carolina city council OKs slavery apology resolution

-In Charleston, South Carolina, once a key slave trading port, the City Council has voted to apologize for slavery.
+A South Carolina city council has adopted a resolution which apologizes for its role in slavery

-CHARLESTON, S.C.
-(AP) — In Charleston, South Carolina, once a key slave trading port, the City Council has voted to apologize for slavery.
+The city council in what was once a key seaport for slave trade adopted a resolution Tuesday apologizing for slavery.

-By voice vote, the Charleston City Council on Tuesday approved a resolution denouncing slavery, promising tolerance in the future and proposing an office of racial reconciliation.
+By voice vote, the Charleston City Council approved the resolution which offers a denouncement of slavery, a promise of tolerance in the future and a proposal for an office of racial reconciliation.
+The vote came after an hour of public comment followed by nearly two hours of comments from council members, one of whom led to heckling which led Mayor John Tecklenburg to have the chamber cleared.

-The vote coincided with “Juneteenth,” a celebration of the end of slavery, and came just two days after the third anniversary of a racist attack by a white man killed nine black members of a Charleston church.
+The vote coincided with “Juneteenth,” a celebration of the end of slavery and just two days after the third anniversary of the racist attack by a white man that killed nine black church members.

-In expressing support, Councilman William Dudley Gregorie compared slavery with the federal immigration policy that has resulted in children being separated from their families.
+In expressing support, Councilman William Dudley Gregorie compared slavery and the immigration policy that has resulted in children being separated from their families.

 Most Read Nation & World Stories